tiagokrebs/python-monorepo/README.md

-# Python Monorepo
+# Python Monorepo with NX

-A Python monorepo with centralized dependency management.
-Contains two packages (`foo` and `bar`) with automatic validation of approved dependencies.
+A Python monorepo with centralized dependency management, powered by NX and @nxlv/python.
+Contains two packages (`foo` and `bar`) with automatic validation of approved dependencies and intelligent task orchestration.

 ## What This Is